jdreaver/RxPY-TodoMVC/README.md

 - Add tests
 - Make the app less imperative and more reactive.
 There is a lot of callback logic still.
+  - Better rx logic for uncompleted and completed streams, instead of using a callback function to generate them.
 - Make everything look pretty.
 (Should we use QML and PyQt5?)